 The body adapts to you easily, is not heavy, has balance and equilibrium.
-Nevertheless, the feel of the neck is not what we like the most because it can be a bit hard at the beginning.
+Nevertheless, the feel of the neck can be a bit rigid in the beginning.
 However, that hardness can be changed with a good calibration and that is what we love about this guitar, because not all guitars allow you to adjust the string height without losing quality.

-What makes us fall in love with this guitar is the sound and it is due to the configuration of its electronics.
+What made us fall in love with this guitar is the sound, and this is due to the configuration of its electronics.
 The microphones are S-S-S (Single) single-coil microphones, which have the Fender seal of quality.

 But that's not all, because the microphone selector is five-way (five positions) and has great possibilities:

-- The first position is for the bridge microphone, it is bright, ideal for guitar solos.
+- The first position is for the bridge microphone, it's bright, ideal for guitar solos.

 - The second position allows you to make a powerful humbucker that will be useful for strumming, the sound of this position is a delicate, warm medium that simulates the nuances of Bluegrass.

-- The third position, on the other hand, is a soft bass where only microphone two works in (Single) mode that brings to mind the sounds of classic blues, are a delight.
+- The third position, on the other hand, is a soft bass where only microphone two works in (Single) mode, which brings to mind the sounds of classic blues, delightful.

-- The fourth position makes a humbucker between microphone two and three that are intended to simulate the typical sounds of Funk and Soul, warm, but with personality, it is the sound of the 60s-70s of the last century.
+- The fourth position makes a humbucker between microphone two and three that are intended to simulate the typical sounds of Funk and Soul, warm, but with personality, it's the sound of the 60s-70s of the last century.

-- Finally, its fifth position is for the third pickup, a Single that gives a clean strummed sound that you can use if you don’t have an electro-acoustic because it is pleasant in every way.
+- Finally, its fifth position is for the third pickup, a Single that gives a clean strummed sound that you can use if you don't have an electro-acoustic because it's pleasant in every way.

-Another aspect that we love about this guitar is the configuration of its potentiometers since it has a logarithmic potentiometer (B 500K) for the volume, this is a substantial difference because the way the volume increases is not linear, but rather allows you to go from 0 to 100 with a slight movement and we love this!!!
+Another aspect that we love about this guitar is the configuration of its potentiometers, since it has a logarithmic potentiometer (B 500K) for the volume, this is a substantial difference because the way the volume increases is not linear, but rather allows you to go from 0 to 100 with a slight movement and we love that !!!

 It also has two linear potentiometers (A 250K) for nuances, which is a real plus.
-The sound possibilities are impressive because, in addition to everything mentioned above, it has two ceramic capacitors of 23.nf and 32.nf that give that desired balance to this guitar that is nothing more than a licensed imitation of the American Fender.
+The sound possibilities are impressive because, in addition to everything mentioned above, it has two ceramic capacitors of 23.nf and 32.nf that give that desired balance to this guitar that is, essentially, a licensed imitation of the American Fender.

-Fender Squier’s are by far the best choice for beginner guitarists, all their versatility is evidence of that.
-For us, they compete for the title of best cheap electric guitar.
-Have you got your teeth set on edge?
+Fender Squier's are by far the best choice for beginner guitarists, and their versatility is evidence of that.
+Curious?
 Find the best Thomann prices.

 What is the best electric guitar for beginners?

-Although we’ve described several guitars for beginners and they all go like gangbusters, we have to say it: we’re sticking with the Fender Squier as the best cheap electric guitar.
+Although we've described several guitars for beginners and they all go like gangbusters, we have to say it: we're sticking with the Fender Squier as the best affordable electric guitar.